Dougu-Asa/Dougu/README.md

 # Dougu

-Dougu is an equipment app that seeks to make it as easy as possibles for users to swap and keep track of equipment through drag and drop features!
-Thanks to my designer [Neela Kolte](https://www.behance.net/neelakolte).
-This is built using React Native and AWS Amplify, couple of demos, talk about purpose and us.e
+Dougu is an equipment management app that seeks to make tracking and transferring equipment as simple as possible through drag and drop features.
+This project was born out of a need to manage equipment quickly in offline scenarions for the Asayake Taiko organization at UC San Diego.
+Preview
+*A visual depiction of the drag and drop transfer functionality*

+This app was designed by [Neela Kolte](https://www.behance.net/neelakolte) and implemented by me.
+"Kane and I designed Dougu to assist with keeping track of our taiko club's equipment as it was strewn about the city in our club members' cars.
+When I approached Kane, he already had a basic digital wireframe.
+I fleshed out his design to prioritize ease of access to self and team equipment, the most frequently used aspects based on how we redistributed equipment after practices.
+The sheer amount of equipment drivers and equipment was challenging to put on one page without becoming overwhelming for the user, so I designed a horizontal and vertical scrolling list with icons to simplify it.
+Overall, I designed the app with readability and gaining information quickly in mind, since post-practice can be a bit of a rush."

 # Contributing
-Currently in internal testing, intended deployment in the summer.

-To do:
-- Writing testcases
+This app is currently in internal testing on Google Play Console and Apple Teststore.
+After a round of testing with members within the organization, the app will likely be optimized and set to release around July or August.
+This app was mainly built with Expo Go, React Native, and AWS Amplify.
+To contribute, make sure you have Expo go and Amplify CLI configured.
+Then, you can install dependencies with `npm install`, setup Amplify [link](https://docs.amplify.aws/react-native/start/) (Make sure you use V5), and then run using npx expo start.

+Future features:
-- Push notifications
+- Push notifications notifying users when a change has been made to the equipment they carry
-- Swappable containers with equipment inside
+- Swappable containers with equipment inside that can be dragged in and out of the container
-- Profile
+- Profile images for organizations, equipment, and users for customizability
-- Images for equipment and users
+- Requests task, where organization managers can specify expected equipment configurations and require users to confirm
+- Profile page for users